 If just 5% of vegetable oil in the United States were replaced with Cultured Oil, we would save 56.9 billion gallons of water every year.

 As a result, most vegetable oils have a large stress-weighted water footprint.
 “Stress-weighted” water footprint refers to the volume of water from reservoirs (blue water) multiplied by a water-stress index.
-Its main application related to water use is the potential to contribute to water scarcity and thereby limit the availability of freshwater for human uses and for the environment.
+Its main application related to water use is the potential to contribute to water scarcity and thereby limit freshwater availability for human uses and the environment.

 Among all food crops, only nuts like almonds require more water than olive oil.
 In fact, per kilogram of food, olive oil requires more water than beef, eggs, pork, and milk [*].